smoreface/climbing-guidebooks/README.md

 How you contribute depends on how comfortable you are using GitHub:

-- If you're comfortable with GitHub, open a pull request to add or update the data in the CSV file.
+- If you're comfortable with GitHub, [open a pull request](https://github.com/smoreface/climbing-guidebooks/compare) to add or update the data in the CSV file.
-- If you have a GitHub account but don't want to open a pull request, open a GitHub issue with as much detail as possible about the data that you want added.
+- If you have a GitHub account but don't want to open a pull request, [open a GitHub issue](https://github.com/smoreface/climbing-guidebooks/issues/new/choose) with as much detail as possible about the data that you want added.

-To ensure data integrity, include verifying information such as an ISBN number, or a photo of a publishing page for the guidebook.
+To ensure data integrity, please include verifying information such as an ISBN number, or a photo of a publishing page for the guidebook.

 ## How to cite this dataset